3ll3d00d/ezbeq/docs/rpi.md

 - MiniDSP 2x4HD
 - Raspberry Pi (RPi) – device should be accessible on the network, and already have Raspbian installed and updated.
 Raspbian Buster is used for this document.
+- TV/Monitor/AVR with HDMI input and keyboard OR SSH connection to the Raspberry Pi
 - USB cable connecting the Raspberry Pi and MiniDSP 2x4HD
 - Internet connection
 - Backup copy of all MiniDSP 2x4HD settings.
-- Static IP configured on the RPi (DHCP can be used, but the IP address of the RPi may change at some point)
+- Static IP or DHCP reservation for the RPi (DHCP can be used, but the IP address of the RPi may change at some point)

 NOTE – ezbeq and minidsp-rs will be modifying the INPUT settings of the MiniDSP 2x4HD, but please take appropriate backups.